 And here’s a handy graphic from Chase.com:

 Note that in order to receive the 5% cash back bonus, you must activate your card.
 This is an incredibly simple, 1-click process.
 Chase reminds you to activate via email, text message, in your statement, and if you call their customer service department, they will ask if you want to activate as well.
 You can even retroactively activate for a quarter and still receive the extra points.
+Very easy, although one hoop to jump through, unlike the BarclayCard Arrival World Mastercard, which has no hoops to jump through and gets you 2.2% cash back everytime you use it.

 The Best Website I Found to Achieve Financial Independence Faster